Morvan syndrome and related disorders associated with CASPR2 antibodies

 Fucosidosis is an autosomal recessive disorder resulting from a deficiency of alpha-L-fucosidase, encoded by the FUCA1 gene.
-Data suggest that individual patients may actually represent a continuum within a wide spectrum of severity.
-The more severely affected patients have, within the first year of life, the onset of psychomotor retardation, coarse facies, growth retardation, and dysostosis multiplex.
-The milder phenotypes develop angiokeratoma and have longer survival.
+Individual patients may represent a continuum within a wide spectrum of severity.
+The more severely affected patients present within the first year of life with psychomotor retardation, coarse facies, growth retardation, and dysostosis multiplex.
+Patients with milder phenotypes develop angiokeratoma and have longer survival.
 The enzyme defect results in the accumulation and excretion of a variety of glycoproteins, glycolipids, and oligosaccharides containing fucoside moieties.
-Diagnosis can be suspected by the detection of excess oligosaccharides in urine, but must be confirmed by the presence of low alpha-L-fucosidase activity in peripheral white blood cells.
+Diagnosis should be suspected on detection of excess oligosaccharides in urine but must be confirmed by demonstrating low alpha-L-fucosidase activity in peripheral white blood cells.
 MRI and MR spectroscopy are of substantial diagnostic value.
-Pallidal lesions resembling the eye-of-the-tiger sign suggest brain iron accumulation.
+Pallidal lesions resembling the eye-of-the-tiger sign suggest iron accumulation.

-• Fucosidosis presents as a continuous clinical spectrum of the combination of neurologic deficit and skeletal abnormalities.
+• Fucosidosis presents with a spectrum of neurologic and skeletal abnormalities.

-• It is caused by a deficiency of alpha-L-fucosidase, encoded by the FUCA1 gene.
+• Fucosidosis is caused by a deficiency of alpha-L-fucosidase, encoded by the FUCA1 gene.

-• Typical MRI features combine bilateral globi pallidi hyperintensity on T1-weighted images that are hypointense on T2-weighted images with diffuse hypomyelination.
+• Typical MRI features of fucosidosis combine globi pallidi hyperintensity on T1-weighted images that are hypointense on T2-weighted images with diffuse hypomyelination.

-• Proton MR spectroscopy shows specific diagnostic abnormalities in patients with fucosidosis.
+• Proton MR spectroscopy may show specific diagnostic abnormalities in patients with fucosidosis.

 • Early hematopoietic stem cell transplantation should be considered in patients with the less aggressive form of fucosidosis.